Market

 What we commonly build in Cleveland.

-In Cleveland, we commonly support warehouses, outdoor storage properties, flex industrial buildings, and service centers.
+In Cleveland, we commonly support warehouses, outdoor storage properties, flex industrial buildings, service centers, and owner-user logistics facilities.
 Those project types usually need the same core discipline: dependable site development, controlled shell delivery, access planning, and handoff sequencing tied to occupancy or operations.

 That is especially true in markets where owners need the property ready for immediate business use instead of a long post-project cleanup cycle.
 When the field plan is clear, the owner gets a much more usable building, site, or support package at turnover.